MarcinPrzeszlo/CopyBoard/README.md

         Control     -> ^
         Shift       -> +

-        ToggleMenuHotkey setting can contain more than one modifier and one key ('1', 'm')
+        ToggleMenuHotkey setting can contain more than one modifier and one key
         Example: ^!1 -> Control & Alt & 1